Maryjanee/Subtle-Convos/README.md

 # Subtle Convos

-> This application was built as a platform for users to communicate with other users about the current state of their minds, communcating thoughts, feelings and ideas whilst getting feedback from other users.
+> This application was built as a platform for users to communicate with other users about their thoughts, feelings and ideas whilst getting feedback from other users.
 It mimics twitter's functionalities where users can sign up and connect with other users.

 The major functionalies of this application are as follows: